Sambo (racial term): Etymology

 Sambo came into the English language from zambo, the Spanish word in Latin America for a person of South American negro, mixed European, and native descent.
 This in turn may have come from one of three African language sources.
-Webster's Third International Dictionary holds that it may have come from the Kongo word nzambu ('monkey')—the z of Latin-American Spanish being pronounced here like the English s.
+Webster's Third International Dictionary holds that it may have come from the Kongo word nzambu ('monkey').
 The Royal Spanish Academy gives the origin from a Latin word, possibly the adjective valgus or another modern Spanish term (patizambo), both of which translate to 'bow-legged'.

 The equivalent term in Brazil is cafuzo.
 However, in Portugal and Portuguese-speaking Africa, cafuzo is used to refer to someone born of an African person and a person of mixed African and European ancestry.

-Another possibility is that Sambo may be a corruption of the name Samba (meaning "second son" in the language of the Fulbe, an ethnicity spread throughout the West African).
+Another possibility is that Sambo may be a corruption of the name Samba (meaning "second son" in the Fula language, an ethnicity spread throughout West Africa).
 Michael A. Gomez has argued that Sambo is actually a Muslim name and that men named Sambo in the South were likely to have been slaves who practiced Islam.